LRTA 13000 class: Incidents

-On June 18, 2025, a 4G train car emitted smoke at the section between Redemptorist–Aseana station and Baclaran station due to a catenary fault.
+On June 18, 2025, 13051 (Set 13) emitted smoke at the section between Redemptorist–Aseana station and Baclaran station due to a catenary fault.
 As a result, LRMC implemented a provisionary service on LRT Line 1 from Gil Puyat station to Fernando Poe Jr. station and vice versa at 8:54am, with full line operations later resumed at 5:38pm.